HOTGUY-045/HOTGUY-045/README.md

 ## hi there !!

-I am refered to as hotguy/hg or corvid ! most likely to be seen people watching on the top part of the hill, or being bullied by my friends (smh)
+I am refered to as hotguy/hg or corvid ! most likely to be seen people watching on the top part of the hill, or being bullied by my friends

 open to making new friends !!! i am an awful people talker at times but doesnt mean im trying to be, usually just awkward (i need new friends the ones i have bully me /silly)